Kumarmehta019/Space-Invaders/README.md

 ## 6. Wins and Challenges

 ### Wins:
-- The biggest win for me is being able to proudly showcase this game, especially from a career changer who hasn't coded much using Javascript.
+- The biggest win for me is being able to proudly showcase this game, especially from a career changer who hasn't coded much using JavaScript.
 - The alien movement was a really big win for me, especially as I really struggled with this feature of the game.
 I am proud that I was able to not give up in the face of such a challenge and take regular breaks and also move on to doing other parts of the game and then come back to the problem with fresh ideas to tackle the problem.
 - I was able to implement animation and music to the game which really made the game user friendly.